 Areas of expertise: Global issues relating to the United Nations; regional organizations; conflict prevention and resolution; sanctions; mediation; understandings of peace; peacebuilding and quality peace; conflicts and peace processes

-Peter Wallensteen, a leading international peace researcher, joined the faculty of the Kroc Institute for International Peace Studies in 2006.
+Peter Wallensteen, a leading international peace researcher, joined the faculty of the Kroc Institute in 2006.
 He spends the fall semesters in residence at Notre Dame, where he consults and collaborates with faculty on research projects, teaches a graduate seminar on international peace research, and lectures on peace research topics.

 Wallensteen is a Senior Professor in the Department of Peace and Conflict Research at Sweden’s Uppsala University, where he directed the Uppsala Conflict Data Program until 2015 and continues to lead the Special Program on the Implementation of Targeted Sanctions.
 He was the first holder of the Dag Hammarskjöld Chair in Peace and Conflict Research (1985-2012).
 He is the author of the widely used Understanding Conflict Resolution: Peace, War, and the Global System, now in its fourth edition and published in English, Arabic, and Korean.
 He also is the author of Peace Research: Theory and Practice (Routledge), published in English and Chinese.